Krishnadev-cmd/Rag-agent/SETUP.md

 # RAG Chatbot Setup Guide

-This is a complete RAG (Retrieval Augmented Generation) chatbot built with Next.js, OpenAI, and Pinecone.
+This is a complete RAG (Retrieval Augmented Generation) chatbot built with Next.js, Google Gemini, and Pinecone.

 ## Features